How to celebrate 50 years of the mighty Led Zeppelin

 It’s hard to believe, but it was 50 years ago that the legendary members of Led Zeppelin first got together to play music together.

-The band, raised out of the ashes from The Yardbirds by guitarist Jimmy Page, would put together the talents of Page, noted session bassist John Paul Jones, and drummer John Bonham and singer Robert Plant, both of whom had be playing around London in The Band of Joy.
-The four of them would change the world of music together, weaving their way through eight studio album and a live film soundtrack in their brief 12 years together.
+The band, raised out of the ashes from The Yardbirds by guitarist Jimmy Page, would put together the talents of Page, noted session bassist John Paul Jones, drummer John Bonham, and singer Robert Plant, both of whom had been playing around London in The Band of Joy.
+The four of them would change the world of music together, weaving their way through eight studio albums and a live film soundtrack in their brief 12 years together.

 Along with the images, Page, Plant, and Jones share new anecdotes throughout the book, while Bonham is represented via archival quotes.
 For fans dying for an official version of their history, Led Zeppelin by Led Zeppelin is an essential purchase that demonstrates why the band continues to be a touchstone for music lovers, young and old.

-You can also hear recent Robert Plant interviews via the SiriusXM App here.
+You can also hear recent Robert Plant interviews via the SXM App here.

 Order a copy of Led Zeppelin by Led Zeppelin here.